josefwsieber/evidently-ui-celery/README.md

 # Evidently UI Extension with Celery Task Scheduling
-This project is an extension to the Evidently UI that incorporates Celery for scheduling tasks, making it easier for users to adopt Evidently for monitoring their machine learning models when they don't have an existing setup for orchestration.
+This project is an extension to Evidently UI that incorporates Celery for scheduling tasks, making it easier for users to adopt Evidently for monitoring their machine learning models when they don't have an existing setup for orchestration.

 # Purpose
 The main goal of this project is to simplify the process of integrating Evidently into your machine learning workflow by providing a convenient way to schedule monitoring tasks using Celery.